stalj/prg-basics/03-ControlStructures/ControlStructures.md

     Enter the dog\'s age in human years: 15\
     The dog\'s age in dog's years is 73 years.

 1. A computer program analyses the price of a product in an online store.
-If the product price decreases by at least 10%, the program displays a purchase recommendation:
+If the product price decreases by at least 10%, the program prints a purchase recommendation:

     Buy the product!!\
     Product price reduced by 17%